 Hillwood Estate, Museum & Gardens

-ARTstor is collaborating with Hillwood Estate, Museum & Gardens to share approximately 1,100 images from its permanent collection in the Digital Library.
+Artstor is sharing approximately 1,000 images from the Hillwood Estate, Museum & Gardens' permanent collection in the Digital Library.

 Marjorie Merriweather Post bought Hillwood in 1955 and renovated the property with the intention of leaving it as a museum that would inspire and educate the public.
 The Hillwood Estate, Museum & Gardens opened as a public institution in 1977, endowing the country with the most comprehensive collection of Russian imperial art outside of Russia, a distinguished 18th-century French decorative art collection, six working greenhouses boasting one of the country's finest orchid collections, and twenty-five acres of serene landscaped gardens and natural woodlands for all to enjoy.